favouritemary/A-simple-appointment-record/README.md

 # A-simple-appointment-record

-This is a simple project of designing, implementing and testing a program that enables the user to create and display their appointment records, and search for a specific appointment using either letters or numbers.
-It is also designed in such a way that the user can input the order of priority as well as specific order of date.
+It is so amazing what programming can do these days.
+A set of instructions that can make our daya to day activities easy.

+This simple project was designed to enable users do the following:

+* Create and display their appointment records.
+* Search for a specific appointment using either letters or numbers.
+* Input order of priority
+* Input order of date.